JetBrains/marketplace-docs/topics/api-reference/check-license.md

 [//]: # (title: Check License API)

-If you are the author of a paid plugin, you can check whether the user with the specified email address has a valid license or not.
+If you are the author of a paid plugin, you can check whether the user with the specified email address has a license or not.

 You should have a [Hub Permanent Token](https://www.jetbrains.com/help/hub/Manage-Permanent-Tokens.html) (`hubPermanentToken`) at [JetBrains Hub](https://hub.jetbrains.com/users/me?tab=authentification) with `Marketplace` scope.